alfonsobries/vue-tailwind/docs/README.md

 })
 ```

-3. Using a postcss plugin?
-Add your theme file to the postcss config (or the default theme if using the default):
+3. Using `purgecss` postcss plugin?
+Add your theme file to the postcss config (or if you using the default theme add the theme path):
 ```js
 // postcss.config.js (from https://tailwindcss.com/docs/controlling-file-size#setting-up-purgecss)
 const purgecss = require('@fullhuman/postcss-purgecss')({